Parallels/prl-devops-service/docs/examples/remote-catalog.md

 ```

 This will configure the service to run in catalog mode and listen on port 80, with all the default settings and while this is ok for a quick start, we will need to harden the service for production use.
-We will be setting up some extra security settings to allow a more secure deployment, you can find more information on how to do this in the [official documentation]({{ site.url }}{{ site.baseurl }}/docs/getting-started/configuration/)
+We will be setting up some extra security settings to allow a more secure deployment.
+You can also learn more about security options in the [official documentation]({{ site.url }}{{ site.baseurl }}/docs/getting-started/configuration/)

 #### Setting up database encryption